Workplace Injury Lawyer in Michigan: Safety Codes for Construction Workers

 LARA provides an extensive list of hazardous substances in Code 1926.64 Appendix A. Employers are obligated to provide adequate protection from and handling procedures for all such substances.

 If you have been affected by a workplace violation of code, you are entitled to seek legal help.
-Contact Cochran, Kroll & Associates, P.C. with any questions you may have on 1-866-MICH-LAW (1-866-642-4529) and for a no obligation case evaluation.
+You may also be entitled to workers’ compensation benefits if you were injured on the job.